aharren/ios-energy-widget/README.md

 Widget parameters are passed as `key1=value1;key2=value2;...`.

-## Configuration
+## Static Configuration

 To configure the widget, edit the `C` constant in the configuration section of the widget.

-Time series, based on 15min intervals:
+Time-series, based on 15min intervals:

 * `photovoltaics: consume:`: Photovoltaics energy, directly consumed by your house
 * `photovoltaics: forecast:`: Forecast of the photovoltaics energy production (optional)